Years published: 1989, 1990, 1992, 1995, 1997, 2004, 2006, 2009, 2012, 2015, 2018, 2023

 Less common symptoms associated with Roberts syndrome include malformed kidneys, an abnormal increase in cerebrospinal fluid resulting in enlargement of the skull (hydrocephalus), paralysis of cranial nerves, seizures, heart defects and a decreased number of blood platelets (thrombocytopenia).

-Roberts syndrome is inherited as an autosomal recessive disorder.
+ESCO2 spectrum disorders, including Roberts syndrome, are inherited in an autosomal recessive pattern.
 Genetic diseases of this type are determined by two abnormal genes, one received from the father and one from the mother.

-Recessive genetic disorders occur when an individual inherits an abnormal version of the same gene from each parent.
-If an individual receives one normal gene and one gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
-The risk for two carrier parents to both pass the defective gene and, therefore, have an affected child is 25% with each pregnancy.
-The risk to have a child who is a carrier like the parents is 50% with each pregnancy.
-The chance for a child to receive normal genes from both parents and be genetically normal for that particular trait is 25%.
+Recessive genetic disorders occur when an individual inherits a mutated gene from each parent.
+If an individual receives one normal gene and one mutated gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
+The risk for two carrier parents to both pass the mutated gene and have an affected child is 25% with each pregnancy.
+The risk of having a child who is a carrier like the parents is 50% with each pregnancy.
+The chance for a child to receive normal genes from both parents is 25%.
+The risk is the same for males and females.

-In some cases, it is possible that a diagnosis of Roberts syndrome may be suspected before birth (prenatally) based upon specialized tests, such as amniocentesis, chorionic villus sampling (CVS), or ultrasonography.
+In some children, it is possible that a diagnosis of ESCO spectrum disorder may be suspected before birth (prenatally) based upon specialized tests, such as amniocentesis, chorionic villus sampling (CVS) or ultrasonography.
 During amniocentesis, a sample of fluid that surrounds the developing fetus is removed and analyzed, while CVS involves the removal of tissue samples from a portion of the placenta.
-Chromosomal studies performed on such fluid or tissue samples may reveal premature centromere separation (puffing) in meiotic cells.
-During fetal ultrasonography, reflected sound waves create an image of the developing fetus, potentially revealing certain developmental abnormalities suggestive Roberts syndrome (e.g., limb abnormalities).
+In families with high risk where both parents are carriers, DNA sequencing of fetal samples can detect an ESCO2 mutation.
+During fetal ultrasonography, reflected sound waves create an image of the developing fetus, potentially revealing certain developmental abnormalities suggestive of the diagnosis (e.g., cleft lip/palate, limb abnormalities).

-The treatment of Roberts syndrome is directed toward the specific symptoms that are apparent in each individual.
+The treatment of ESCO spectrum disorder is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
-Pediatricians, surgeons, cardiologists, neurologists, eye specialists, and other health care professionals may need to systematically and comprehensively plan an affected child’s treatment.
+Pediatricians, surgeons, cardiologists, neurologists, eye specialists, and other health care professionals may need to plan an affected child’s treatment systematically and comprehensively.